andbanman/mist/README.rst

 mist
 ^^^^

-These packages are required to build the mist library and **mistcli** program:
+These packages are required to build libmist and mistcli:

 - CMake (minimum version 3.5)
 - Boost (minimum version 1.58.0)